Keith Fergus

 Keith Carlton Fergus (born March 3, 1954) is an American professional golfer who has played on the PGA Tour, the Nationwide Tour and the Champions Tour.

+Early life and amateur career

 Fergus was born in Temple, Texas.
 He started playing golf at age 8.
 In high school, he played football and basketball but enjoyed practicing golf more than the other sports.
 He attended and was a member of the golf team at the University of Houston, where he was a 3-time All American and runner-up to Jay Haas at the 1975 NCAA Championship.
-He turned pro in 1976.